U.S. airlines face deadline to apply for federal payroll grants

-U.S. airlines and airport contractors faced a deadline of 5 p.m.
+U.S. passenger and cargo carriers and airport contractors faced a deadline of 5 p.m.
 EDT (2100 GMT) on Friday to tap the federal government for up to $32 billion in payroll grants to keep workers employed while they ride out the economic toll of the coronavirus on their business.
 The funds are part of a $2.3 trillion coronavirus relief package approved last week which included a special carve-out for the badly bruised air industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)